AIGP exam guide 2026 (Body of Knowledge v2.1)

 The thing that catches well-prepared candidates

 The single most important thing to understand about the AIGP is that it is scenario-based, not a recall test.
 In most questions, three of the four answers look plausible.
 Only one aligns with the responsible-AI governance approach the IAPP has defined.
-You cannot reliably eliminate the wrong answers by recognising definitions; you have to reason from the governance principles to the choice the framework would make in that situation.
+You cannot reliably eliminate the wrong answers by recognizing definitions; you have to reason from the governance principles to the choice the framework would make in that situation.

 How to prepare